anveshmuppeda/mlops/007-sagemaker-model-training/README.md

 *Learn how to train machine learning models at scale using Amazon SageMaker's built-in Linear Learner algorithm.
 This is Part 5 of our complete MLOps with AWS series.*

 This notebook demonstrates the complete machine learning model training pipeline using Amazon SageMaker's built-in Linear Learner algorithm.
-This is the second part of our ML pipeline:
+This is the 6th part of our ML pipeline:

 **Pipeline Overview:**
 1. **Data Processing Notebook** (Previous): Data transformation, feature engineering, and preprocessing